verifyica-team/pipeliner/README.md

 ## Capture Properties

-The output of a step can be captured as a property to be used in subsequent jobs and steps.
+The output of a step can be captured as a variable to be used in subsequent jobs and steps.

 Examples...